Most Effective Products

 how to get rid of scorpions prevention sealing of cracks

-• While keeping Scorpions away isn't something that's totally within your control since Scorpions often wander into a home by accident, you can make your home less appealing to them by putting in place some integrated pest management measures.
-This means reducing clutter and leaf litter around the home, putting screens on doors and windows, sealing up cracks and crevices with caulk and reducing clutter inside and outside the home, namely in storage areas and secluded rooms that don't see much activity.
+• While keeping scorpions away isn't something that's totally within your control since scorpions often wander into a home by accident, you can make your home less appealing to them by putting in place some integrated pest management measures.
+This means reducing clutter and leaf litter around the home, putting screens on doors and windows, sealing up cracks and crevices with caulk, and reducing clutter inside and outside the house, namely in storage areas and secluded rooms that don't see much activity.

-• For even more added protection, apply D-Fense Dust inside cracks and crevices before sealing them with Caulk or Copper Mesh.
+• For more added protection, apply D-Fender Dust inside cracks and crevices before sealing them with caulk or Copper Mesh.

 • Finally, spraying Supreme IT every 3 months will help protect your structure and yard from invading insect pests and scorpions.